Olona: Tributaries and trough

-The floods and the leans
+Floods and leans

 The Olona, before the construction of embankments and canals, was a river that flogged the areas it crossed with frequent flooding.
 Considering the last four centuries, more than 70 floods can be counted.
 The first of which is known about the documents occurred in 1584 in Legnano.
 The last flood that caused significant damage occurred instead on 13 September 1995, while the last in chronological order took place on 29 July 2014.
 Among the most recent, the three floods that have done the most damage were those of 1911, 1917 and 1951.
 The most devastating was that of 1951, which occurred in conjunction with the Polesine flood.

 The greatest number of floods occurred in the final part of the river, in the Metropolitan City of Milan.
 The most affected city in this section was Rho.
 More to the north, the most interested area was that of Clivio.
 The cause of these frequent overflows must be sought in the reduced extension of the river bed with respect to the flow of water that flows there.
 Along its banks, various works have been carried out to contain the floods.
 The section most interested in these works was the one that crosses the Metropolitan City of Milan.

 For the upper section, the banks of the river that cross Fagnano Olona, Vedano Olona and Varese have been subjected to conspicuous interventions.
 A Gurone was completed in 2009 a dam with rolling tanks that regulates the flow of the river to contain floods.
 It is capable of forming a temporary basin of 1570000 m3 with a release of 36 m3/s.

 Equally disastrous were the lean ones.
 The frequency of periods of very low water flow is comparable to that of floods.
 As for the historical lean, that of 1630 contributed to spreading the plague in the Alto Milanese, while that of 1734 passed to the annals for the recessive effects it had on the territory.
 The lean from 1747 instead went to history for its duration.
 To face the consequences of the lean periods, since 1346, were promulgated norms to reduce the waste and the abuses of the utilities that took water from the Olona.
 In these centuries, those who were caught red-handed to squander the Olona water could incur tax penalties and prison or corporal penalties.
 The users who suffered the most from the river's thin were the millers of the final stretch of the river.